justinasjustinas/mlb-team-digest/docs/playoff_odds.md

 The `playoff_odds` module powers the postseason percentage that now appears in the game digest.
-It is intentionally lightweight: rather than training a predictive model we rely on the freshest standings and a few baseball-savvy rules of thumb so the number is easy to reason about and can run anywhere we ship the digest.
+It is intentionally lightweight: rather than training a predictive model we rely on the freshest standings and a few baseball-savvy rules of thumb so the number is easy to reason about.

 ## Data source